bdougie/webpack-zero/README.md

     bundle.js  2.5 kB       0  [emitted]  main
        [0] ./index.js 28 bytes {0} [built]

 Add a new key to our webpack module, plugins, and include the UglifyJS webpack optimize plugin.
+You will also need to add the path module for the ability to provide path context to the webpack loader.

     const path = require('path'); // add this for path context in loader